SanjeethaPennada/REMO-v0.1/README.md

 Close carla server.

-In order to visualise the original failure scenario run the following script in separate shell simultaneously with above script.
+In order to visualise the original failure scenario run the following script in separate shell simultaneously with above script:
 ```Shell
 python3 failure_scenario_gif.py
 ```